adrianhall/adrianhall.github.io/_posts/2018-10-26-backend-graphql-trigger-appsync.md

 * Let your clients subscribe to changes in the GraphQL API.
 * Then use GraphQL mutations to communicate with them from within AWS Lambda.

-You can find the code I developed for this post in [my GitLab repository](https://gitlab.com/adrianhall/aws-mobile-android-chatql).

 {% include links.md %}